Japanese quail: Egg and meat production

 As the Japanese quail is easily managed, fast growing, and small in size, and can produce eggs at a high rate, it has been farmed in large quantities across the globe.
 Japan, India, China, Italy, Russia, and the United States all have established commercial Japanese quail-farming industries.
 The Japanese quail provides developing countries with a stable source of meat and developed countries with a suitable alternative to chicken.
 However, the quail finds its true economic and commercial value in its egg production, as domesticated lines of the Japanese quail can lay up to 300 eggs a year at very efficient feed-to-egg conversion ratios.
 A feed-to-egg conversion ratio of 2.62 was accomplished by the 1990s.

+Animal scientists at Texas A&M University have bred a strain of white Japanese quail, which are now sold across the United States as "A&M" quail.
+These quail are heavy-muscles and white-feathered, often with a small patch of brown feathers above the eyes.
+The white feathers and light skin of this breed gives the flesh the uniform, light color preferred by consumers.

 Research

 Interest in the Japanese quail as a research animal greatly increased after 1957 due to groups at the University of California and Auburn University, who proposed its value in biomedical research.
 It is now widely used for research purposes in state, federal, university, and private laboratories.
 Fields in which C. japonica is widely used include genetics, nutrition, physiology, pathology, embryology, cancer, behavior, and the toxicity of pesticides.
+In a 2018 paper, researchers at the University of North Carolina reported that Japanese quail could serve as a useful avian model for the study of fetal alcohol syndrome.

+In 1979, Soviet scientists transported fertilized Japanese quail eggs to space aboard the Soyuz 32.
+The goal was to study embryo developments in a zero-gravity environment.
+The experiment showed that the eggs developed more slowly and with increased deformities.

-Japanese quail eggs have orbited the Earth in several Soviet and Russian spacecraft, including the Bion 5 satellite and the Salyut 6 and Mir space stations.
+Japanese quail eggs have since orbited the Earth in several Soviet and Russian spacecraft, including the Bion 5 satellite and the Salyut 6 and Mir space stations.
 In March 1990, eggs on Mir were successfully incubated and hatched.

+Between 1995 and 1996, researchers at the University of Wisconsin, Madison, worked with the Russian and American space program to hatch additional Japanese quail eggs on Mir.
+Their initial experiment was successful, with 82 percent hatchability, the same rate seen in a control group of eggs hatched on Earth under lab conditions.
+The researchers did encounter challenges with providing the quail with sufficient water in space, since quail normally rely on gravity to drink water via drip waterers.
+To address this problem, the quail hatched in space were given gel water blocks.